ymyke/cardio/README.md

   - Card gambler: Give a card and get a random card in return
   - Card buyer: Buy certain cards for gems -- usually higher value cards
   - Card disposer: Allows you to get rid of cards (just 1 maybe) at a cost in gems
-  - Card upgrader: Upgrade a card's power or health
   - Card merger: Merge 2 identical cards for double attributes (or, if you don't have any pairs, duplicate a card)
-  - Skill transer: Transfer the skill of a card to another.
-Sacrificing the first card
   - Locations around items...?
 Item shop, ...?
 - Maybe there can be inanimate cards that do not provide a fire?
 (So: Should cards have a `has_fire` attribute that can be 0, 1 or more?
 Or would this rather be subclasses?)